maplemesh/maplemesh.org/index.md

 title: MapleMesh.org
 ---

+MapleMesh is a group of volunteers working to build and maintain a local, resilient communications infrastructure using LoRa (long range) mesh radios in Maple Valley and the surrounding communities.

 ### Our Goal: _Resilient Radio, Connected Community_

 We want to help our community stay connected.
 MapleMesh is a volunteer effort to build a local network across Covington, Maple Valley, Hobart, and nearby areas so neighbors can reach each other, even if phone or internet service goes down.